anchore/webinar-demo/docs/03-inspection.md

 Analysis: analyzed
 Status: active
 ```
-We can show OS, Non-OS or ALL the vulnerabilities we find.
+We could then show OS, Non-OS or ALL the vulnerabilities we find.
 ```bash
 anchorectl image vulnerabilities app:v2.0.0 -a all